justdoit0823/notes/python/docs/what-is-the-difference-between-local-variable-cell-variable-and-free-variable.md

 4
 ```

 It's amazing.
-We had believed that the variable `i` in every function should refer to the number from zero to four when writing in this way.
+We had believed that the variable `i` in each function should refer to the number from zero to four when writing in this way.
 In fact, the variable `i` points to the latest number four after it's changed.
 Sometimes this may lead to bugs.

-*We should notice that the cell variable has no snapshot each time when the free variable refers to it.
+**We should notice that the cell variable has no snapshot each time when the free variable refers to it.
-And the free variable always points to the latest value of the related cell variable.*
+And the free variable always points to the latest value of the related cell variable.**

 Reference